How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

 Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

-How recovery would work if a tokenized stocks issuer failed — Jersey SPV (Backed), BVI SPV with Ankura (Ondo), SEC transfer agent path (Dinari).
+How recovery works if a tokenized stocks issuer fails — Jersey SPV (Backed), BVI SPV (Ondo), SEC transfer agent (Dinari), plus the bStocks variant.

 Italian Crypto Tax in 2026: A Reference on Quadro RW, Quadro RT, and DAC8